 T.C.
 SMITH – 1990 FELLOW

 T.C. wrote the ABC-TV movie Beverly Hills Family Robinson.
-He co-wrote the short film Scream, Teen, Scream!, which screened at the Berlin Film Festival.
-T.C. also co-wrote and co-starred in the short film Ernest and Bertram, which premiered at the Sundance Film Festival.
+He co-wrote the short Scream, Teen, Scream!, which screened at the Berlin Film Festival.
+T.C. also co-wrote and co-starred in the short Ernest and Bertram, which premiered at the Sundance Film Festival.

 WARREN TAYLOR – 1987 FELLOW